-So somewhere around the outbreak of WW1, George and Emmie Abbott and family proceed to relocate to the west and come to settle into the booming company town of Big River, SK.
+So somewhere around the outbreak of WW1, George and Emmie Abbott and family proceed to relocate to the west and come to settle into the booming company town of Big River, Saskatchewan.

 Bert, the oldest son who was 19 and in Big River when the 1916 census was taken, decided soon after that to return to Ontario.
 He hooked up with Margaret Taylor from Toronto, worked as a barber with his future father-in-law for a while there, married her in 1923 and proceeded to start a family.
 The sawmills of Georgian Bay again offered good employment, however, to an experienced saw filer and he chose to commence that trade again at some point after returning east.

-The next two sons, Menard and Ira, ending up leaving Big River also.
-By November 1916 they are both in Prince Albert, Saskatchewan and decided to enlist in the CEF.
-They both joined the 243rd Regiment which had just been raised the summer before as the recruitment drive came west looking for more young men to join the fight overseas midway through the war.
+The next two sons, Mernard and Ira, ending up leaving Big River also.
+By November 1916, they are both in Prince Albert, Saskatchewan and decided to enlist in the CEF.
+They both joined the 243rd Battalion which had just been raised the summer before as the recruitment drive came west looking for more young men to join the fight overseas midway through the war.

 Mernard and Ira in uniform in Toronto in early 1917 before going overseas.